SAS214/Database_Projects/README.md

 # Database_Projects

 Few database projects done during college.
 <br>These projects were developed with MySQL software.
+These projects include few Query I wrote to add or alter existing database.
+<br>#These projects are for demonstration purpose only.#

 Here are few projects with small description.